fernando-mc/fernandomc.com/content/posts/!draft_password-hashing-vs-encryption-wave-g.md

 These hashing algorithms use some clever math and programming to make this process non-reversible but consistently reproducible.
 In other words:

-- I cant feasibly take `$2a$10$NUmYqTAyqpIY/SptQ9Y8yuFhs2fqAPVH1F9qDqu3tUghQz.hvuvtq` and turn it back into "Ilikejuice"
+- I can’t feasibly take `$2a$10$NUmYqTAyqpIY/SptQ9Y8yuFhs2fqAPVH1F9qDqu3tUghQz.hvuvtq` and turn it back into "Ilikejuice"
 - I can guarantee that "Ilikejuice" will always have a hash of "$2a$10$NUmYqTAyqpIY/SptQ9Y8yuFhs2fqAPVH1F9qDqu3tUghQz.hvuvtq"

 This allows the developer to do two things: